martian58/pw/README.md

 This program includes all the exercises of the Practical works.
 Source codes are in 'pws_lib' directory.

-- **Cross-Platform Compatibility**: The program is designed to run on multiple operating systems, including Windows, macOS and Unix-like systems.
+- **Cross-Platform Compatibility**: The program is designed to run on multiple operating systems, including macOS and Unix-like systems.
 But unix-like systems are highly recommended.
+Windows is not supported.

 - **GitHub Integration**: You can easily access the GitHub repository of the project directly from the program interface.